Dhanushree27/Stock-analysis/README.md

         tickerIndex = tickerIndex + 1
     End If
 Next i
-'Populating results from arrays into cells _<-Separate loop for results reducing transition time_ For i = 0 To 11
+'Populating results from arrays into cells   <---Separate loop for results reducing transition time For i = 0 To 11
     Worksheets("All Stocks Analysis").Activate
     Cells(4 + i, 1).Value = tickers(i)